A38(M) motorway: Route

 The A38(M) runs from the A5127 through Gravelly Hill Interchange where the A38 joins and then shortly after traffic from the M6 motorway also joins.
 It then enters a tidal flow section.
 The road is on a viaduct as it passes through Aston; this section cuts through the grounds of Aston Hall.
 The road passes through its first junction after 1 mi.
 It enters a cutting before reaching the second junction, where the tidal flow ends as does the motorway.
 The motorway is curved in Aston to avoid an Ansells brewery.
 The motorway was also crossed by a vinegar pipeline, carrying the condiment from one part of the since-demolished HP Sauce factory to the other.

-Dartmouth Circus

 The traffic island at Dartmouth Circus was built where Aston Road met with Dartmouth Street, Bracebridge Street and Allesley Street. where the White Hart public house had been sited.
+Other than the A38(M) Aston Expressway, the circus also has exits to: